kantorda/alertMe/README.md

 ./alertMe.py inputFile outputFile

 'inputFile' should be a text file containing the processes you want run and monitored.
-The first line should be an integer referencing the number of processes in the file.
+The first line should be an integer referencing the maximum number of processes from the file you want running at a time.
 Each subsequent line should contain the same data and format as calling a single process (./exec [args]).

 'outputFile' should be a text file to write logs to.